How and Why You Should Register Your Business Name

 Registering your business name with your state.
 You can register your business name with your state, which is basically a process of reserving it so no one else can use it in your state.
 If you are forming an LLC, partnership, or corporation, the name registration is part of that process; you don't have to do a separate name registration.

-If you are operating your business as a sole proprietorship, you don't have to register your business with your state, so you should register your business name with your state.
+If you are operating your business as a sole proprietorship, you don't have to register your business with your state by filing organizational documents like Articles of Incorporation.
+In this case, you should register your business name with your state.
 Check the website of your state's secretary of state for more details on how to complete the business name registration.

 Register a Business Name for a Limited Liability Company, Partnership, or Corporation